copperwater/xNetHack/doc/xnh-changelog-6.0.md

   - Sleeping makes you fall asleep for 5+d5 turns.
   - Speed gives you fast speed for d10 turns.
   - Blindness and hallucination make you blind/hallucinating for 20+d20 turns.
+- Monsters can now generate with a potion of hallucination as an offensive item, and will throw it at the player.
+They generate with a potion of sleeping a little less often.

 ### Interface changes